hmsirajul/Calender-Project/README.md

 # Calender
- Its a Calenter that can show past and present also future dates.
+ It's a Calenter that can show past and present also future dates.